irisnet/mainnet/delegation-program/README.md

 * Contribution to the growth of IRISnet: IRIS foundation will encourage community members who contribute to the development of tooling for validators, explorer, wallet, etc.

 ## How to apply for the delegation from IRIS foundation?
-1. Submit your request in this GitHub Page, your request file should include:
+ Submit your request in this GitHub Page, your request file should include:
-* Company or full name
+1. Company or full name
-* Validator operator address
+2. Validator operator address
-* How much IRIS do you currently hold?
-* How much IRIS do you currently self-delegate?
+3. How much IRIS do you currently self-bond?
-* How much delegation do you currently hold?
+4. How much delegation do you currently hold?
-* Your achievement in Fuxi testnet or other PoS projects, if any
+5. Your achievement in Fuxi testnet or other PoS projects, if any
-* Information about your infrastructure
+6. Information about your infrastructure
-* Previous experience with validating other poS projects, if any
+7. Previous experience with validating other poS projects, if any